peter/jsonapitest/README.md

 ]
 ```

-The sort object also supports a `type` property that you can set to "string" to sort by a datetime property.
+The sort object also supports a `type` property that you can set to "time" to sort by a datetime property.

 ## Assert

 An `assert` object is made up of a selection on the the response object and one ore more assertions against that selection.
 If no selection is specified then the assertion will be made against the response body.
-The following assert functions are available:
+The following assert functions are built in:

 * [schema](#assert-schema)
 * [equal](#assert-equal)